EC3-Gang/cpp/docs/README.md

 lang: en-US
 title: Home
 ---
-# CPP Guide (HCI EC³)
+# CPP Guide for competitive programming (HCI EC³)
 This a guide made by a few EC³ dudes in Lower Sec.
 Have fun reading and getting confused!

+## Intro to CP
+`Informatics olympiads`, also known as `competitive programming`, is a form of programming where contestants are required to solve problems within a certain time limit.
+Their code will be checked against a set of inputs and outputs, which determine if the code is correct.
+This form of programming requires a vast amount of knowledge in common algorithms, math, as well as logical thinking.

 <br>

-A very simple program allowing you to AC [this problem](https://codebreaker.xyz/problem/helloworld)
+A very simple program allowing you to AC [this CP problem](https://codebreaker.xyz/problem/helloworld)

 ```cpp
 #include <iostream>
 using namespace std;